carl-mc/pspm/README.md

 modeled as the result of *attractive* and *repulsive* force active on its edges which affect the probability that the vertices they connect belong to the same or to different partitions.
-The model allows to estimate the effects of edge-elvel attributes on the repulsion/attraction between vertices, thus estimating their impact on the overall partitioning of the graph.
+The model allows to estimate the effects of edge-level attributes on the repulsion/attraction between vertices, thus estimating their impact on the overall partitioning of the graph.